BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 All of thermosteam's application program interface (API) is documented with examples.
-These examples also serve as preliminary tests that must pass before accepting any changes to the software.
+These examples also serve as preliminary tests that must pass before accepting any changes to the software via continuous integration on Github.
 Additionally, the online documentation includes a full tutorial that concludes with the creation of a property package.
 Thermosteam’s powerful features and extensive documentation encourage its users to become a part of its community-driven platform and help it become more industrially and academically relevant.

 # Acknowledgements

 I would like to thank Dr. Caleb Bell for developing the open-source `chemicals` library in Python, which has served as both groundwork and inspiration for developing `thermosteam`.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE—1746047.
 Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 # References